connierosendale/me/README.md

 # me
-A portfolio site that is still in progress.
+A very basic portfolio site coded from scratch.